medusajs/medusa/docs/content/add-plugins/paypal.md

 ### Add to Next.js Storefront

-Medusa has a Next.js storefront that you can easily use with your Medusa server.
+Medusa has a Next.js storefront that you can easily use with your Medusa backend.
 If you don’t have the storefront installed, you can follow [this quickstart guide](../starters/nextjs-medusa-starter.mdx).

 In your `.env.local` file (or the file you’re using for your environment variables), add the following variable: